brodriguez8774/django-expanded-test-cases/docs/source/test_cases/live_server_test_case.rst

-The **LiveServerTestCase** class provides additional wrapper functionality for writing UnitTests which directly check a browser window instance, such as `Selenium <https://www.selenium.dev/documentation/>`_.
+The **LiveServerTestCase** class provides additional wrapper functionality for writing tests that directly check a browser window instance, such as `Selenium <https://www.selenium.dev/documentation/>`_.